natacasey/Word-based-Language-Identification-Part-2/README.md

 ## Consideration for the future:
-Accuracy of predictions for the neutral class could be improved by addressing the multipolarity issue of the neutral class reviews
+The recommendation for future work includes experimenting with the type of word n-grams used for feature representation.
+Testing the outcomes when using unigrams and bigrams, just unigrams, or just bigrams could reveal a new factor affecting the word-based language identification performance.
+Increasing the pool of languages where word segmentation is performed using white space could allow us to better understand the capabilities of the pipeline.